 - Massage – Therapeutic massage provides pain relief in several ways.
 It relaxes the muscles and tendons and relieves anxiety.
 It can also stimulate surrounding nerve fibers and block pain messages going to the brain.
 Although a lot of research is currently ongoing about the benefits of massage, some studies have pointed to a decrease in swelling and an increase in mitochondrial repair of damaged tissues.
 Massage is especially helpful for chronic pain.
 Sports massage practices often offer a specific massage aimed to ease pain and irritation caused by cycling.

 - Alternative treatments for cycling pain – Cyclists should never discount the use of alternative treatments for pain.
 Ginger and turmeric, for example, have anti-inflammatory properties.
 Birch leaf has properties similar to aspirin and also reduces muscle spasms.
-Capsaicin, found in hot chile peppers, desensitizes pain receptors and can reduce soreness.
+Capsaicin, found in hot chili peppers, desensitizes pain receptors and can reduce soreness.

 Cyclists should never feel that they have to “tough it out” and suffer with pain, especially when there are so many alternatives available for pain relief.
 It’s important to remember that all these treatments come with some degree of risk, so you should speak with your doctor or pharmacist to determine which treatment is best for your situation.